CAS-ual-TY/Visibilis/README.md

  - **de.cas_ual_ty.visibilis.node.general.NodePrint**: Good example for a basic, independent node

 #### Other examples
- - **[Magica Mundi GitHub Repo](https://github.com/CAS-ual-TY/MagicaMundi)** A mod created by myself built on this API; if you dont know how to use this check out the repo
+ - **[VRobot GitHub Repo](https://github.com/CAS-ual-TY/VRobot)** A mod created by myself built on this API; if you dont know how to use this check out the repo

 ## Contact
 I do not tend to be very active on GitHub itself with the exception of pushing commits.
 I would probably not see a message here for weeks.
 So: